civicrm/civicrm-dev-docs/docs/tools/index.md

     * *(Derived from [Drupal's coder project](https://www.drupal.org/project/coder))*

-## External tools installed with buildkit
+### External tools installed with buildkit {:#external}

 These tools are not specific to CiviCRM, so you may already have some of them installed on your system.
 If you install [buildkit](/buildkit) you'll get all these tools at once, in addition to the CiviCRM-specific tools listed above.

 * Dependency management
     * [composer](http://getcomposer.org/) - Manage dependencies for PHP code.